GEMakers/green-bean/README.md

 ## Appendix

 ### Appliance Type
-The following is a list of the available appliance Types.
+The following is a list of the available appliance types.

 | Appliance Type                                                      |
 |:--------------------------------------------------------------------|